- Home

 8. Look out for potato and tomato blight

-The summer months of July and August are typically when your tomatoes and potatoes are most likely to suffer from blight because the weather is warmer and more humid.
+July and August are typically when your tomatoes and potatoes are most likely to suffer from blight, as the weather is warmer and more humid.

 You can’t cure blight, so prevention is your best course of action.
 You can protect your potatoes and tomatoes by growing them in dry, sunny, well-ventilated spots.

-You can also slow down the spread of the infection and harvest what vegetables you can before it spreads too far.
-To find out more about how to avoid and control blight, check out this article from Gardeners World.
+You can also slow down the spread of the infection by harvesting what vegetables you can before it spreads too far.
+To find out more about how to avoid and control blight, check out this article from Gardeners’ World.

 9. Keep plants hydrated

-August is typically the hottest month of the year, so, if you can, try to keep your plants as hydrated as possible.
-Plants like camellias, rhododendrons, and sunflowers will often need extra watering during the late summer months, while their flower buds are forming.
+August is typically the hottest month of the year, so try to keep your garden as hydrated as possible.
+Plants like camellias, rhododendrons, and sunflowers often need extra watering during the late summer months, while their flower buds are forming.

 It’s best to water your plants either first thing in the morning or late at night, rather than during the hottest part of the day.
 Make sure you give them a good soaking for at least 20 seconds.

-If you’re planning on going on holiday in August, consider asking a friend, family member, or neighbour to water your garden for you every couple of days.
-And make sure that you give them a good watering before you go (the plants, not the friend or family member!).
+If you’re planning to go on holiday in August, consider asking a friend, family member, or neighbour to water your garden for you every couple of days.
+And make sure you give them a good watering before you go (the plants, not the friend or family member!).
 Although, always try to use water sparingly, especially during dry months.

-You could also consider getting a waterbutt that fills from the house gutter system to reuse as much rainwater as you can – the summer could be a great time to install one ready for the autumn rain….
+You could also consider a waterbutt that fills from the house gutter system to reuse as much rainwater as possible.
+The summer could be a great time to install one, ready for the autumn rain…

 10. Re-pot well-rooted strawberry runners

 During the summer, strawberry plants will produce ‘runners’ as a means of propagating themselves.
-These runners are essentially long, horizontal stems that run along the surface of the soil and produce new plants at intervals.
+These runners are long, horizontal stems that stretch along the soil’s surface and produce new plants at intervals.
 If your strawberry plant is growing in a pot, it’ll still grow runners, which will look like long arms hanging out of the pot.

 Once runners have grown young plants and they’ve developed established roots, you can place each one in its own pot.
 Then, just snip the stem that connects them to the parent plant.

-If you want to find out more about how strawberry runners work, read this guide from Gardeners World or watch the video below.
+If you’d like to find out more about how strawberry runners work, read this guide from Simply Seed or watch the video below.

 11. Give hedges one last trim before they stop growing